AdaCore/learn/content/courses/advanced-ada/chapters/expressions.rst

           Accumulate (I, E);
        end loop;

-A custom reducer has the following parameters:
+A custom reducer must have the following parameters:

 1. The accumulator parameter, which stores the interim result |mdash| and the final result as well, once all elements of the list have been processed.